by Janis / 2 comments - Orginally published:31st May 2019

 The Monastery of Batalha

-The unusual part is the monastery are the ‘Unfinished Chapels’, it’s a strange feeling as you wander in the octagonal chapel.
+The unusual part is the monastery is the ‘Unfinished Chapels’; it’s a strange feeling as you wander in the octagonal chapel.
 From the outside, you wouldn’t really notice what was missing; however, as you enter, it’s glaringly obvious that it doesn’t have a roof.

 What was also quite touching in the Monastery of Batalha, was the vigil by two sentries, standing guard over the Tombs of the Unknown Soldiers from WWI and the flickering of the Eternal Flame.